Meet Some of the District's Wonder Women 2022

 Why I Chose this Field

 I have always had a strong desire to help others.
-I have had family members, teachers and Laura-Michael-headshot-250x210other role models who helped me realize how law enforcement was a way to help people.
+I have had family members, teachers and other role models who helped me realize how law enforcement was a way to help people.
 I always had an interest in the field of law enforcement and psychology, which led me to study criminal justice and psychology in college.

 I have a childhood friend (who is now in law enforcement) who said to me, "I am not surprised you became a police officer because I saw those traits in you when we were kids.
 You helped others, you stood up for everyone, and you were always there for people.
 It just makes sense that you ended up in law enforcement."